 If being a leader was easy, then everyone would do it.
 What exactly sets apart those who reached the pinnacle of business achievement?
 What is their secret?

-As an aspiring leader, your goal should be to create not just a good company, but a great one and to do so it’s important to learn from those who have done it before you.
+As an aspiring leader, your goal should be to create not just a good company, but a great one, and to do so it’s important to learn from those who have done it before you.

 Here we share a list of books that might help you to be a great CEO.
-From management to personal inspiration, they provide a broad palette of topics to provide you leadership insights and business knowledge.
+From management to personal inspiration, they provide a broad palette of topics to provide you with leadership insights and business knowledge.